-49 Southern Generators, joint s.99 Abolition and s.95 Southern Generators' Congestion Pricing , p.8-12; and ESIPC, s.99 Abolition submission, p.2-3.
+46 Southern Generators, s.99 Abolition submission; s.95 Southern Generators' Congestion Pricing submission, pp.8-12.; and ESIPC, s.99 Abolition submission, pp.2-3.

-50 Dr Daryl Biggar, "Snowy Region Boundary Change Proposals - Analytical Assessment of the Options", 1 December 2006; Dr Daryl Biggar, "Snowy Region Boundary Change Proposals - Further Assessment of the Options", 12 December 2006.
+47 Dr Daryl Biggar, "Snowy Region Boundary Change Proposals - Analytical Assessment of the Options", 1 December 2006; Dr Daryl Biggar, "Snowy Region Boundary Change Proposals - Further Assessment of the Options", 12 December 2006.

-40 Rule Determination - Split Snowy Region and Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region its hypothetical (or "shadow") nodal price, which reflects the local demand and supply conditions.
+First, congestion between a generator and its RRN can result in "mis-pricing".
+NEMDE effectively determines dispatch by comparing a generator's offer price and its hypothetical (or "shadow") nodal price, which reflects the local demand and supply conditions.
 Congestion can cause a generator's nodal shadow price (which determines whether a generator is dispatched) and its RRP (which the generator receives for its output) to diverge.
 This mis-pricing creates dispatch (volume) risk for generators because it can leave a generator at risk of: